helioxgroup/pwgenerator/README.md

 ## License

-Copyright 2026 Edward Jaeger, Heliox Group.
+Copyright 2026 Edward Jaeger.
 All rights reserved.

 This software is provided for use as-is.
 You may use this software freely, but you may not modify, adapt, or create derivative works.
 See the LICENSE file for complete terms.